-The OpenTextTM Automated Output Accessibility solution integrates with an organization's existing system to capture high-volume print streams and transform them into tagged accessible documents without the need for manual tagging.
+Actuate's PDF Accessibility Solution integrates with an organization's existing system to capture high-volume print streams and transform them into tagged accessible documents without the need for manual tagging.
 It is an automated process, so each statement doesn't have to be done by hand and allows organizations to determine the proper reading order for their customers with vision loss.
-With the Automated Output Accessibility solution, organizations can ensure that any statement or transaction-oriented document can be accessible on demand for every customer.
-It makes it possible for people who are blind or visually impaired to independently deal with private and confidential banking information, instead of having a sighted helper do it and thus, they can avoid having to give up personal information.
+With Actuate's PDF Accessibility Solution, organizations can ensure that any statement or transaction-oriented document can be accessible on demand for every customer.
+It makes it possible for people who are blind or visually impaired to independently deal with private and confidential banking information instead of having a sighted helper do it and thus, avoid having to give up personal information.
 This automated process also avoids confidentiality conflicts that may occur when hiring outside companies to do the tagging.

-The Automated Output Accessibility solution creates no accessibility barriers for people who are visually impaired, and all documents produced are compatible with screen reader and magnifier functionality.
+Actuate's PDF Accessibility Solution creates no accessibility barriers for people who are visually impaired, and all documents produced are compatible with screen reader and magnifier functionality.